Dr-Kitz28/Quant-Recession-Model/README.md

-# Recession Warning System for India
+# Recession Warning System

-We propose a **recession-warning system** that learns from how bond yield spreads move together across the Indian sovereign curve.
+We propose a **recession-warning system** that learns from how bond yield spreads move together.

 ---

 ## Overview
-- Starting with `n` distinct maturities (T-Bills and G-Secs), we compute all `nC2` spreads.
+- Starting with `n` distinct maturities, we compute all `nC2` spreads.
 - For each day, we form a **symmetric correlation matrix** summarizing their comovement.
 - Stacking these matrices over 20–25 years yields a **time-ordered tensor** — effectively a *"movie"* of the curve's internal dynamics.
 - Hypothesis: **pattern shifts in this movie** (changes in network structure & correlation intensity) precede downturns in India's real economy.